-Food is part of travel and I always love trying different food recipes, but then I have sensitive buds.
+Food is part of travel and I always love trying out different food recipes, but then I have sensitive buds.
 I’ve learned that I am a supertaster, especially to black olive-like taste.
 So I am a ‘picky-eater’ most of the time when eating outside.

 When I was 14, while attending the christening celebration of my cousin’s little child, I vomited after tasting what I thought a dessert.
 I had no idea it was wasabi, looking deceptively appetizing like a light green cake.
 It literary made me teary-eyed and had my sinuses explode with just a finger-swiped taste.
 Well, I tasted it the wrong way: I did not eat it with sushi.
 Drinking lots of water or iced tea didn’t help and I went home early with a runny and stuffy nose and a headache!